-Treats epilepsy and other seizures.
-Also used to relieve tension, anxiety, nervousness, and insomnia (trouble sleeping).
+Treats seizures and epilepsy.
+Also used to relieve tension, anxiety, and insomnia.

 When This Medicine Should Not Be Used